m-a-c-e/Machine-Learning/README.md

 <img src="./Images/images/supervised_comparison.png"/>
 </p>

+**NOTE: The hyperparameters used in our models were tuned using grid search cross validation**

-**Comparing Classifier and feature reducion/selection:** Overall, the performance of the Support vector machine classifier is better than that of Gaussian Naive Bayes.
+**Comparing Classifier and feature reduction/selection:** Overall, the performance of the Support vector machine classifier is better than that of Gaussian Naive Bayes.
 The performance is superior when we select the Most Drifted features than when we select features using PCA.
 The GNB model using the most drifted feature selection technique on the audio features achieves the best Precision score, but note that the corresponding recall and the overall Accuracy/ROC-AUC Score is very poor (most of the sarcastic data points are misclassifed).

 ### Unsupervised/Semisupervised Learning